GerardoBonet/GerardoBonet/README.md

 ## About Me :

-- 🎓 Currently, I am studying for a degree in computer engineering at the University of Granada.
+- 🎓 Currently, I am studying for a degree in computer engineering at University of Granada.
 - 🌱 I’m currently learning web development.
 - 🏡 I live in **Granada**